ethanblacher/ENVS-193DS_homework-04_blacher-ethan_real/README.md

 2. Data and File Overview

 This README file gives an overview fo the files within the hw4 folder (a subset in the broader github folder).
 The hw4.qmd file contains the quarto markdown document which is the main document containing the code and short answers to the problem set.
-Additionally, there is a rendered document of the PDF version of the markdown (hw4.docx), along with a csv file containing fish data collected in the North Temperate Lakes from 1981 to 2022, which is used to test the hypothesis.
+Additionally, there is a rendered document of the PDF version of the markdown (hw4.docx), both of which are in the "code" folder, a subset of hw4 folder.
+Additionally, there is a folder called "data" (also subset of hw4) which houses a csv file containing fish data collected in the North Temperate Lakes from 1981 to 2022, which is used to test the hypothesis.

 3. Sharing and accessing information